mozilla/release-services/src/docs/projects/staticanalysis-bot.rst

 4. Develop without Docker
 """""""""""""""""""""""""

-It's now possible to develop the project without using Docker.
+It's possible to develop the project without using Docker.

 .. warning::